tamnv/git-test/att.md

     http://start.att.net/exclusive/audience/alone-in-the-game-documentary ...

     > This content of this content type will manage the movie information.
-It will support editor upload background, logo and order menu.
+It will help editor to upload background, logo and to update order of menu item.

   - Create a content type for subpage movie.
-For examples:
+For examples: Cast information, episodes, talks.

     http://start.att.net/exclusive/audience/condor